 - This leads you into beautiful deciduous woodland and later into a coniferous plantation.

-- Eventually the path descends very steeply towards the river where you should take the waymarked path to the right to ascend once more.
+- Eventually the path descends very steeply towards the river.
+Instead take the waymarked path to the right to ascend slightly once more.

-- Leaving the farm follow a lane leading south from which there are marvellous views westwards across Treffgarne Gorge towards Treffgarne Rocks and Maiden Castle.
+- Follow the lane south and admire the marvellous views westwards across Treffgarne Gorge towards Treffgarne Rocks and Maiden Castle.

-- This lane descends steeply to a hairpin bend, and across a mill bridge before climbing to a crossroads.
-Turn right here and at the next crossroads turn right onto a path signposted ‘Wood Park'.
+- After just over hlaf a mile this lane descends steeply to a hairpin bend, and across a mill bridge before climbing to a T-junction.
+Turn right here, climb another hill and turn right again onto a path signposted ‘Wood Park' just before you get to a house.
 This leads you down behind a small cottage and onto a narrow path that eventually exits onto a further small lane.
-Turn left here and follow the lane back to Salem Chapel car park.
+Turn left here and follow the lane back to Salem Chapel car park, bearing left at the bottom of the hill.

 - It is worth climbing up to the chapel - a fine well preserved Georgian building constructed in 1827 and renovated in 1874 and 1909.